Tristanbbb/Pepito_and_co/README.md

 - files in root
   - config.py: contains most of the configuration of the program
   - README.mdr
   - requirements.txt: needed python libraries.
-To install with "pip install -r requirements.txt"
   - .env (removed on Github): simulated env variables with the python dotenv lib.
 API_KEY_ABUSEIPDB=my_secret_api_key
   - .gitignore: removes .env because the API key is secret.
 You need to create your own .env file to run the program.